-About: FLUTD is a group of conditions affecting the cat’s lower urinary system and bladder, including stones, cystitis, urinary tract infection and urethral obstruction.
+About: FLUTD is a group of conditions affecting the cat’s bladder and urethra.

 Causes: Dry cat food diets which can promote the formation of crystals and stones, stress, bacterial infection and tumours.
 Up to 65% of cats with FLUTD have no known cause.

 Symptoms: Straining to urinate, frequent genital licking, crying in the litter tray, going to the toilet in other places, frequent trips to the litter tray, inability to urinate.